IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/lab cli.md

-7. Add variables to Start
+12. Add variables to Start

 	a.
-NMSCredentials
+NMSCredentials:

 		i.
 Name: NMSCredentials